 The History of the Maypole Dairy Co

-Together, Meadow and Medova had 185 shops and 17 ‘creameries or butter factories’ in England and Ireland.
-They carved up the country between them, never competing in the same locations.
-The business operated a co-partnership system, sharing profits with employees.
+At this point Maypole had 185 shops and 17 ‘creameries or butter factories’ in England and Ireland.
+Until 1924 the business operated a co-partnership system, sharing profits with employees.

 Maypole Dairies specialised in butter and margarine, but also sold eggs, tea and condensed milk – a narrow range of basic working-class staples.
 The Medova name eventually vanished (except as a brand name for produce) and Maypole grew to 800 branches in 1913, rising to 889 by 1918.